kjchome/VSHistory4/README.md

 Technically, any VS History Files that contain the string "MyFunction" will match.
 You can narrow the search to help ensure the function is there with a string like "MyFunction("..

+You can also choose whether the search should be case-sensitive or not by using the "Ignore case" checkbox.

 ![Filter](Filter.png)

 [Help for Filters](Help_Filters.png)